 China Harmony Auto Holding Ltd, formerly China Harmony New Energy Auto Holding Ltd, is an investment holding company principally engaged in the sale of motor vehicles and the provision of motor vehicles related services in Mainland China.
-The Company operates the Sale of Motor Vehicles and the Provision of Related Services segment.
-The Company is mainly engaged in the sales of high-end luxury cars, including BMW, Lexus, MINI, Land Rover, Volvo, Infiniti, Rolls Royce, Aston Martin, Ferrari, Maserati and more.
-The Company mainly conducts its businesses in Mainland China.
+The company operates the Sale of Motor Vehicles and the Provision of Related Services segment.
+The company is mainly engaged in the sales of high-end luxury cars, including BMW, Lexus, MINI, Land Rover, Volvo, Infiniti, Rolls Royce, Aston Martin, Ferrari, Maserati and more.
+It mainly conducts its businesses in mainland China.

-January 24, 2020 The company announced a change in it's audit team.
-E&Y would no longer do the Annual Audit but would audit mergers & acquisitions.
+24 January 2020, the company announced a change in the audit team.
+E&Y would no longer do the annual audit but would audit mergers & acquisitions.
 Zhonghui Anda was appointed to do the Annual Audit and also mergers & acquisitions.
 KPMG were also appointed as auditor of mergers & acquisitions and potential financing activities.

-July 13, 2020 Zhonghui resigned as the annual auditor and changed to the auditor for acquisitions and mergers as well as potential financing activities.
+13 July 2020, Zhonghui resigned as the accounts auditor and changed to auditor for acquisitions and mergers as well as potential financing activities.

-- At the end of 2019, Harmony offset a RMB 1B cash loan to Chairman Feng using a tax liabilities transfer.
-This transaction had serious negative repercussions for Harmony minority shareholders as it effectively erased the contractual obligation for Chairman Feng to repay RMB 1B to Harmony.
+- At the end of 2019, China Harmony offset a RMB1b cash loan to Chairman Feng using a tax liabilities transfer.
+This transaction had serious negative repercussions for China Harmony minority shareholders as it effectively erased the contractual obligation for Chairman Feng to repay RMB1b to China Harmony.

-- Harmony claimed to receive RMB 192M in cash from selling shares of Henan Hexie Automobile Aftersales Services Co., Ltd in April 2019.
+- China Harmony claimed to receive RMB192m in cash from selling shares of Henan Hexie Automobile Aftersales Services Co., Ltd in April 2019.
 This never happened.
-In addition, Chinese filings revealed that Harmony never received RMB 347M in cash from the sale of Green Field Motor Co., Ltd. To Bonitas, these findings suggested that Harmony’s cash balance had been fabricated since 2015.
+In addition, Chinese filings revealed that China Harmony never received RMB347m in cash from the sale of Green Field Motor Co., Ltd. To Bonitas, these findings suggested that China Harmony’s cash balance had been fabricated since 2015.

-- Bonitas believed that Harmony lied about its profits in two ways: by failing to consolidate operating expenses from primary subsidiaries, and failing to write down losses from bad investments.
+- Bonitas believed that China Harmony lied about its profits in two ways; by failing to consolidate operating expenses from primary subsidiaries, and failing to write down losses from bad investments.

-- Ernst & Young resigned as Harmony’s auditor in January 2020.
+- Ernst & Young resigned as China Harmony’s auditor in January 2020.
 Their replacement, Zhonghui Anda, resigned in July 2020.
-Bonitas suspected both resignations were related to the write-off of the RMB 1 billion loan to Chairman Feng.
+Bonitas suspected both resignations were related to the write-off of the RMB1b loan to Chairman Feng.

-November 13, 2020 Bonitas issued an open letter to Deloittes, the company's current auditors.
-In it Bonitas stated that it suspected both resignations, of the previous auditors, were related to the write-off of the RMB 1B loan to Chairman Feng.
-It referred Deloittes to its report and said it hoped Deloittes would do the right thing and walk away.
+13 November 2020, Bonitas issued an open letter to Deloitte, the company's current auditors.
+In it, Bonitas stated that it suspected both resignations of the previous auditors, were related to the write-off of the RMB1b loan to Chairman Feng.
+It referred Deloitte to its report and said it hoped Deloitte would do the right thing and walk away.

 - Bonitas rejected the China Harmony's answer re auditors saying that to think that a Big 4 auditor could not handle additional audit work beyond its primary audit responsibilities was ridiculous.
-Especially when Harmony had zero business combinations in either 2018 or 2019 and only spent RMB 154 million on acquisitions so far in 2020.
+Especially when China Harmony had zero business combinations in either 2018 or 2019 and only spent RMB154m on acquisitions so far in 2020.

 - Bonitas asked if it was possible to get away with not paying Chinese Authorities taxes for 15 years.
 It said that China Harmony needed to explain how RMB 1B of cash went to Chairman Feng and why he doesn’t have to pay it back anymore.

-- Bonitas believed that Harmony lied in the FMC Announcement to avoid shareholders’ scrutiny and approval, or Harmony lied in Harmony’s response to its report.
+- Bonitas believed that China Harmony lied in the FMC announcement to avoid shareholders’ scrutiny and approval, or China Harmony lied in its response to Bonitas' report.
 Both would constitute clear breaches of listing rules.